Be prepared for co-op

 Seek help from the tutorial centres

-There are two math tutorial centres located in Mathematics & Computing Building (MC) rooms 4066 and 4067.
+There are two math tutorial centres located in Mathematics & Computing Building (MC) room 3022.
 The tutorial centres can help you with questions concerning your first- or second-year honours algebra and calculus courses.
 There is also a computer science tutorial centre in MC 4065 to help you with your first and second-year computer science courses.